 The line, “Welcome To A New World Of Gods & Monsters,” was taken from the classic film “Bride Of Frankenstein.”

-There’s a blink & you’ll miss Easter Egg featuring a familiar book from Brendan Fraser’s Mummy movie.
+There’s a blink & you’ll miss Easter Egg featuring a familiar book from Brendan Fraser’s The Mummy series

 Nick’s “side effects” are heavily inspired by the video game, “Batman: Arkham Knight.”
 The Arkham games are one of my favorite games.
-“Arkham City” In my opinion is the best one.
+“Arkham City” is arguably my personal favorite game from the Batman: Arkham series.

 Disgusting: One of the trailers or TV spots accidentally gave away a huge spoiler.
 Hollywood please take notes, DON’T SHOW ANYTHING IMPORTANT, KEEP IT UNDERWRAPS!
 No pun intended.